-The heat from smoking cigarettes causes damage to your gums and throat, triggering your gums to develop a protective coating on the older tissue.
+The heat from smoking cigarettes causes damage to your gums and throat, triggering your gums to develop a protective coating on the older tissue².
 This protective coating is what hides painful side effects in your mouth, which is how you may not know of oral complications until you quit smoking.

+Smoking typically stains on teeth is a common cosmetic side effect of smoking, however, issues related to smoker’s teeth may go beyond discoloration.
 Smoking weakens your immune system, which lessens your mouth’s ability to prevent infections - causing festering bacterial plaque and a higher chance of gum disease.

 Periodontal disease can have very severe repercussions due to gum inflammation.
-In some cases, you can even experience tooth loss because the bacteria are causing the inflamed gums to pull away from your teeth.
+In some cases, you can even experience tooth loss because the bacteria are causing the inflamed gums to pull away from your teeth³.

-Many smokers don’t experience bleeding gums because of poor blood circulation.
+Many smokers may not experience bleeding gums because of poor blood circulation.
 So, when you quit smoking, blood circulation improves in your gums, sometimes causing frequent bleeding - but this shouldn’t be an indication not to quit.
 It’s quite the opposite.
 If you experience bleeding, find a dentist to inquire about gum treatments.

 Tackling oral issues early is important to help relieve the pain as your gums begin to heal.

 The first step is to check for signs of gum disease.
-These include toothaches, red and tender gums, tooth loss and swelling.
+These include toothaches, red and tender gums, tooth loss and swelling⁵.
 If you suspect you might have gum disease, visiting a dentist immediately will help address your tooth pain and other oral issues.

-Brushing twice a day will also combat the bacteria — once in the morning and once at night before bed.
-Flossing and mouthwash should also be incorporated in your oral routine, as antimicrobial mouthwashes can reverse gum disease and flossing can reach bacteria in hard-to-reach areas.
+Brushing twice a day will also help combat the bacteria — once in the morning and once at night before bed.
+Flossing and mouthwash should also be incorporated in your oral routine, as antimicrobial mouthwashes can help reverse gum disease and flossing can reach bacteria in hard-to-reach areas.

 From oral antibiotics to bone surgeries and deep cleaning, your dentist can recommend a treatment that’s best for your condition.
-You can also inquire about prescription and over-the-counter medications or mouth rinses to alleviate continuous tooth pain.
+You can also inquire about prescription and over-the-counter medications or mouth rinses to help alleviate continuous tooth pain.
 If you have concerns about your current dental insurance coverage for treatments, it is important to review your policy.

 Links to external sites are provided for your convenience in locating related information and services.
-Guardian, its subsidiaries, agents and employees expressly disclaim any responsibility for and do not maintain, control, recommend, or endorse third-party sites, organizations, products, or services and make no representation as to the completeness, suitability, or quality thereof.
+Guardian, its subsidiaries, agents, and employees expressly disclaim any responsibility for and do not maintain, control, recommend, or endorse third-party sites, organizations, products, or services and make no representation as to the completeness, suitability, or quality thereof.

 Join our new digital insurance community that includes tips, resources and useful information from Guardian Direct.

 Brought to you by The Guardian Life Insurance Company of America (Guardian), New York, NY.
-Material discussed is meant for general illustration and/or informational purposes only and it is not to be construed as tax, legal, investment or medical advice.(exp.09/21)
+Material discussed is meant for general illustration and/or informational purposes only and it is not to be construed as tax, legal, investment or medical advice.(exp.10/23)